 Data transmitted over our voice products is via a Session Initiation Protocol (SIP) stack hosted in our Derby Data Centre, Node 4.
 The Data Centre SIP Stack provides connections to network operators for communications delivery.

 A feature of our service – Sent Items Download – is hosted within Microsoft Azure (UK).

 Messaging Studio and Rich Content/Communications Service (RCS) data is hosted in Microsoft Azure (UK) for operational purposes.

 For all third party networks that we use, we have conducted a due diligence audit to ensure that each supplier has taken adequate technical and organisational measures required to offer security standards that are materially similar to those described in this document for our own infrastructure.

-We have also entered into (or are in the process of entering into) contracts with all third parties that solidify the data protection obligations of all parties and extend the minimum requirements detailed in any Data Processing Agreement between You and Us to our suppliers.
+We have also entered into contracts with all third parties that solidify the data protection obligations of all parties and extend the minimum requirements detailed in any Data Processing Agreement between You and Us to our suppliers.

 Esendex has produced a Data Processing Agreement (DPA) that forms part of our Terms and Conditions of Service.
 This helps our customers to ensure that you are meeting your obligations as a data controller under the GDPR.

 As part of our privacy framework, Esendex has conducted comprehensive data mapping of our systems to provide “Data Life Cycles” for all of the PID that we process and control.
 Customer facing versions of our data maps are available upon request to help you meet your obligations under the accountability principle of the GDPR.
 Requests can be raised with your account manager, who will be able to share data maps specific to Our products and services that You use.